microsoft/semantic-kernel/docs/decisions/0051-entity-framework-as-connector.md

 ## Decision Outcome

 Based on the above investigation, the decision is not to add Entity Framework connector, but to add a new connector for individual database when needed.
+The reason for this decision is that Entity Framework providers do not uniformly support collection management operations and will require database specific code for key handling and object mapping.
+These factors will make use of an Entity Framework connector unreliable and it will not abstract away the underlying database.
+Additionally the number of vector databases that Entity Framework supports that Semantic Kernel does not have a memory connector for is very small.